 Do you feel the weight of Iron Maiden’s legacy and history on you when you’re writing new songs?

 Steve: "I don’t think about trying to write stuff that’s as good as the last album or the ones before.
 If we did think like that, we’d probably start writing stuff that sounded like those old songs But there are elements of this album, I feel, that reflect back a little bit.
 At first I thought, that sounds a bit similar to something else we did, and I didn’t want to sound like that.
 But then I thought: fuck it.
 Embrace it.
 Go with the flow."

 What, specifically, are you referring to?

-There is also an echo of more recent Maiden history in the new album.
-It was recorded at Guillaume Tell studio in Paris, where, 15 years ago, you made Brave New World, the album on which Bruce and Adrian returned to the band.
+There is also an echo of more recent Maiden history in The Book Of Souls.
+It was recorded at Guillaume Tell studio in Paris, where you made Brave New World, the album on which Bruce and Adrian returned to the band.

 Brave New World was Maiden’s first album with this six-man line-up and its unorthodox triple-guitar attack.
 Did you always believe that having three guitarists, instead of the traditional two, would work out?

 Adrian: "As soon as we started writing and recording Brave New World, I thought, yeah, it works.
 Luckily, Dave and Jan and I get on very well as people.
 I’ve known Dave since we were kids.
 Ego-wise, it was all under control."